patrickarlt/acetate-site/src/documentation/configuring-markdown-it.md

 }
 ```

-You can also replace the MarkdownIt instance entirely by making a new instance and assigning it to `acetate.renderer.markdown`.
+You can also replace the MarkdownIt instance entirely by making a new one and assigning it to `acetate.renderer.markdown`.

 <code class="filename">acetate.config.js</code>